simshadows/omnifolio/README.md

 ## Major Issues

+### No tax accounting has been yet.

+For now, this project is purely logical accounting, for personal purposes.

+I'll figure out how to make it useful for taxation purposes later.

 ### Libraries using floating point to represent decimal values in finance

 Currently, the only data provider I'm using is the `yfinance` library.